DeveloperMaris/ToolReleases/README.md

 # Features

 * Displays a list of newest Apple tool releases;

-* Automatic background refresh approximately once in an hour;
+* Automatic background refresh approximately once per hour;
 * Notifies about the new releases by adding a badge to the status bar icon ([screenshot](./Screenshots/dark_mode_4.png));
 * Possibility to filter the release list by keywords (multiple keyword groups can be separated with **semicolons**, for example, *"iOS beta; macOS Big Sur"*)

-*(Note: Application will still notify you of any new tool releases, regardless of your currently filtered keywords)*
+  * *(Note: Application will still notify you of any new tool releases, regardless of your currently filtered keywords)*

 # Install